LLEB-ME/gouv.fa/content/farer-and-you/voting.md

 ## Promotion into Staff
 There are two types of staff members: permanent and voted.
 There are three permanent seats, occupied by:
-- Daniel Calderon—   founder
+- Daniel Calderon—   co-founder, server maintainer
-- Matthew Ronchetto— founder
+- Matthew Ronchetto— co-founder, server maintainer
 - Vacancy

 Permanent seats are not eligible for demotion unless by vote of staff (see `Demotion of Staff by Staff`).
 Voted seats can be made by nomination by creating an issue in this (`farer-group/wiki`) GitHub repository citing the person being nominated, why they should be voted in, and an affirmation that they will continue to [follow the membership guidelines.](@farer-and-you/membership.md)